tomifuchi/personal_coursera_note/README.md

 Similar to stochastic gradient descend, how do you train the model with too much information ?
 You train it one by one and adapt accordingly.
 You may stumble but...You'll eventually arrive at the optimal solution.
 Eventually.

+Note: I'm well aware of the Coursera Honor Code when I joined this course.
+So I didn't upload any weekly assignment's answer in the course.
+Just the algorithm I wrote myself and my notes.